rust-unofficial/too-many-lists/src/second.md

 # An Ok Singly-Linked Stack

-In the previous chapter we wrote up basically a minimum viable singly-linked stack.
+In the previous chapter we wrote up a minimum viable singly-linked stack.
 However there's a few design decisions that make it kind of sucky.
 Let's make it less sucky.
 In doing so, we will: